 Where you only have a few days to capture the highlights or several weeks to enjoy everything that this fascinating Middle East country has to offer, you may find these resources handy:

-- The Best Times to Visit Jordan – seasons, religious events and micro-climates looked at in detail to plan the perfect timing for your Jordan trip.
+- The Best Times to Visit Jordan – seasons, religious events, and micro-climates are looked at in detail to plan the perfect timing for your Jordan trip.